 Compensation for wrongful death is, as a main rule, limited to compensation for loss of dependency and funeral costs (see Section VIII).
 However, if the death was caused as a result of intent or gross negligence, the surviving relatives may claim additional compensation.
 Such compensation will rarely exceed 100,000 kroner.

 Establishing liability and settlement

 Passengers may bring their complaint against air carriers under Regulation 261/2004 in relation to compensation for delays or cancellations before the Danish Transport Authority.

-Claims for damages are settled through the Danish courts.
-Under the Aviation Act, Section 118, claims for damages relating to damage to passengers, baggage or goods must be submitted to the Danish courts within two years from the aircraft's arrival at its final destination, the intended time of arrival or from the time when the carriage was interrupted (e.g., the time of the accident).
+Claims for damage are settled through the Danish courts.
+Under the Aviation Act, Section 118, claims for damage relating to damage to passengers, baggage or goods must be submitted to the Danish courts within two years from the aircraft's arrival at its final destination, the intended time of arrival or from the time when the carriage was interrupted (e.g., the time of the accident).

-Generally, Danish court cases will be resolved within one year from the submission of the complaint, although complex disputes may take substantially longer.
+Generally, Danish court cases will be resolved within one year from the submission of a complaint, although complex disputes may take substantially longer.